A Note to the Coach Who’s Winning and Drowning at the Same Time

 Not as an agency.
 Not as a freelancer marketplace.
 As an operational partner — a team that takes the backend off the plate of people who should never have been carrying it in the first place.

-It’s not glamorous.
+That's not glamorous.
 Nobody posts about it.
-There’s no passive income angle, no laptop lifestyle promise.
+There's no passive income angle, no laptop lifestyle promise.

 It's the unsexy work that makes the sexy work possible.